 2) My work and my industry means that it makes sense.
 If I work up a sample project in Knit Picks yarn, then I'd be linking to the yarn I used anyway!
 So, why not create an option where I can earn a bit of money as well as pointing people to the awesome companies and people that I've had the pleasure to work with?

 3) I'm not going to be 'advertising'.
-Any links I do post on this blog will be context-sensitive, and a lot of my posts still probably won't have a single affiliate link.
+Any links I do post on this blog will be context-sensitive.
 The purpose of this blog is to share information, create community, and promote my work.
 Not to advertise products.
 But, a single link to the yarn that I used, or the store that I bought it from, placed in context?
 People ask those sorts of questions, and now I can gain a small commission or reward for promoting the materials that I used.
 But for those concerned that I'll be using this blog to openly sell other people's stuff?
 Nope.
 That would take away from my own voice and my own sales.
 Doesn't make sense.

 4) I didn't want to do AdSense.
 Ads on a blog are annoying.
 And I use an ad-blocker over about 99% of the internet nowadays, and I know I'm not the only one.
 This way, there's no risk of random, inappropriate content, or ad features that interfere with the functionality of my blog site.
 Actually, according to my research, affiliate links are now generally considered a better monitization method.